jb-chaudron/Wikipedia-Stylistiques-Analyses/README.md

 On the other side we see that Wikipedia has more Nouns, Verbs a higher density of words and token, indicating a more semantically dense text, possibly less literaire, but more informative.

 ## 2. Machine Learning

+For the Machine Learning we are interested in two things.
+First, can we learn two identify easily the two classes.
+Second, can we learn intermediate representation on the way.

+In our experiment, we find that yes we can learn to classify these two classes, with a model as simple as a LogisticRegression.
+This is not very surprising given the findings in the last section.
+We achieve, in a train-test setting, a balanced accuracy of 100%, showing that the model succeed to learn a perfect representation of the data.

+As stated this is not surprising given the result of the last section, but this is surprising in the sens that such effects are generally not expected.
+It is true that reading both encyclopedia differences can be seen, but some preprocessing error could also be influential here.

+We also find that, with or without PCA, the model performs perfectly.
+This allow us to dig deeper and analyse the fundamental dimensions

+## 3. PCA

+Our model perform as well with 3 or 15 dimensions.
+We will thus study only the two dimensions which are the more relevant for the model to identify class 0 and class 1, respectively Universalis and Wikipedia.

+### Class 1 (Wikipedia) main dimension

+The main dimension expressing Wikipedia articles depend principally over the diversity of the text.
+Wikipedia display a way higher diversity of token compared to Universalis.
+Second of all, this dimension depend heavily on Nouns and Verbs.
+Last, this dimension rely on the passive voice.

+THe first two observation indicate that we have many clause with Nouns and Verbs, and that these clause uses different vocabulary if possible.
+This also underline the idea that Universalis would be composed of more redundant vocabulary with less informative sentences.

+The last observation is more of grammatical nature, which could be a mark of the neutrality / objectivity tone that Wikipedia tries to enforce as a guideline.

+This dimension is also inversly correlated to Adpositions, Determinants, Active voice, Conjunctions and Auxiliaries.
+This renforce our idea of dense and short sentences, because Adposition and Conjuctions are rejected.

+### Class 2 (Universalis) main dimension

+The main dimension of Universalis is the one explaining the less the variance of the data, even though Universalis represent 20 times more articles than Wikipedia in our dataset !

+This dimension is correlated to high density of Pronouns, Verbs, Subordinate, Imperative and Singular.
+While we saw that Verbs are representing the first dimension pretty well, we find them here two, but with different companions.
+Instead of Nouns, we have Pronouns and Subordinate.
+Alors we have an indication toward which kind of sentence should we expect, with the Singular and the Imperative.

+On the other side we have a reject of Plural and Present, of Adjectives and Nouns, and of the Indicative mood.
+THis shows again a deeper stylistic difference in both encyclopedia.